emmett-framework/emmett/docs/orm/advanced.md

     }
 ```

-The `where` option accepts a lambda function that should accept the model as first parameter and should return any valid query using the weppy query language.
+The `where` option accepts a lambda function that should accept the model as first parameter and should return any valid query using the Emmett query language.